abdikadirqulle/Taskflow/README.md

 - **Creating and Managing Tasks:**
   - After logging in, users can create new tasks by entering task details such as title, description, priority, and deadline.
   - Users can edit, delete, and update the status of their tasks.
-  - Tasks can be assigned to different users based on roles.

 - **Password Reset:**
   - If users forget their password, they can reset it by entering their email address (this feature currently doesn’t involve email verification).